 Many in the church world today equate success with growth and prosperity.
 If measured in these terms, Jesus and Paul were failures.
 In fact, the masses followed Jesus as long as he was doing signs and miracles in their midst, but when the cross went up, they were gone.
 Likewise, many people came to Paul’s meetings to be healed and set free, yet when he was arrested they were nowhere to be found.
 Christians, be on guard.
 When you should be standing by for comfort, strength and help, don’t leave and take as many others with you as possible to justify your actions.
 Jesus said, “let him who is without sin cast the first stone”.
 If we practice this, we’ll stand by each other through good report and evil report, through prosperity and through poverty.

-In recent months, several great faith healers have been plagued by cancer and experienced heart attacks and had to have surgeries.
+Over the years, several great faith healers have been plagued by cancer or experienced heart attacks or have had to have surgeries.
 Some prominent faith teachers have had to file bankruptcy and/or sell off some or all of their properties.
 Nearly every viable public ministry has been tainted by negative publicity of one kind or another.
 Cold-Christians and unbelievers point toward these matters and say “See, I told you so!”
 But the proof of the gospel has never been in great numbers or in miracles, or in visible success or failure.
 Jesus said there would be famous, public figures who would come at the end and ask Him to let them into heaven because they have done righteous-sounding deeds in His Name: “Lord, have we not prophesied in thy name?
 Have we not cast out devils in thy name?
 Have we not done many wonderful works in thy name?”
 His answer, Depart from me: I never knew you (Matt.
 7:22).
-Neither perceived spiritual success nor see”ng failure are proof of our acceptance by Jesus.
+Neither perceived spiritual success nor seeing failure are proof of our acceptance by Jesus.
 It is something that has taken place in the heart.
-It is a relationship.
+It is knowing Jesus on a personal level.

 Once when the disciples came back from an evangelistic crusade, they were excited to report to Jesus about all the miracles they had done.
 He cautioned them not to rejoice over miracles, but to rejoice over the fact that their name was written down in the heaven (Luke 10:20).